srajagopal/DevJam/Lab_4_Creating_Composite_APIs/README.md

 > various query parameter combinations are different as the
 > location-based query finds hotels that match the criteria.

-a.
-Switch back to the ‘Trace’ tab in the Apigee Edge Management UI.
+1. Switch back to the ‘Trace’ tab in the Apigee Edge Management UI.
 Review the executed policies and associated headers & variable data to better understand the flow

-b.
-Note that when the proxy is called without any query parameters now,
-    it returns an fault indicating that the ‘zipcode’ query parameter could not be resolved
+1. Note that when the proxy is called without any query parameters now, it returns an fault indicating that the ‘zipcode’ query parameter could not be resolved

 <!-- -->

-1)  **Modifying the response sent to the API client**
+#### Modifying the response sent to the API client

 > Many times the response coming from the backend target endpoint is not
 > exactly what you want to send to the calling client.
 The response may